How does zolpidem work?

 Zolpidem does not affect how any type of contraception works, including the combined pill and emergency contraception.

 However, if zolpidem makes you vomit, or have severe diarrhoea for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
-Look on the pill packet to find out what to do.
+Check the pill packet for more information.

 Can I drive or ride a bike?